 The Wisconsin Historical Society has an online Wisconsin Name Index to their holdings.
 Order document images for a fee.

 The Wisconsin Name Index includes 150 county and local histories, dozen of professional directories and biographical encyclopedias, more than 60 scrapbooks containing 30,000 obituaries, and selected articles in Wisconsin magazines and newspapers.
 These publications were indexed by Wisconsin Historical Society librarians between roughly 1870 and 1970 but contain information on individuals from earlier date ranges.
 You can search the Wisconsin Name Index and purchase full text copies of available items which will be mailed directly to you.

-Glance at my prior postings over the last few years for links to other sources.
+Glance at more posts for links to other sources.